arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ### Quiz: Functions and methods

 Which of the following are valid examples of Python code?
 Select all that apply.
-Use the code cell below to check your knowledge by replacing the `x` argument in the `print()` function with code you're curious about.

 [[X]] `len("Python is awesome!")`
 [[X]] `"python".upper()`